 8 who will also confirm you to the end, that you may be blameless in the day of our Lord Jesus Christ.

 9 God is faithful, by whom you were called into the fellowship of His Son, Jesus Christ our Lord.
 (1 Cor.
 1:4-9 NKJ)

 Cessation caused tongues speakers to be in the minority, the majority wanted to forbid speaking in tongues completely (1 Cor.
 14:39).
 Only a majority can impose its will, and without Paul forbidding it, they would have.

 Forbid the Speaking in Tongues!!!
-That does not look like a modern Pentecostal church to me!
+Have any modern Pentecostal churches tried to do the same?

-He would see a modern Bible Believing church that grounds all its doctrine firmly in Holy Scripture but does no signs and wonders.
-They realize the Jews who once walked with Christ and were specially graced by God to found Christianity, had departed to be with the LORD.
-It would be pernicious God continue producing redundant revelation, as that would undermine the Holy Scriptures He wrote “in order that” the people of God be fully equipped for every good work, including knowing all necessary to know about the Truth once delivered to the saints (Jude 1:3):
+The New Convert would see a modern Bible Believing church that grounds its doctrine firmly in Holy Scripture but whose greatest signs and wonders were in the past, recorded in Scripture.
+As that specially chosen group of Jews chosen by God to establish Christianity departed to be with the LORD, attesting signs and wonders ceased.
+God wrote the Holy Scriptures to take their place, “in order that” the people of God be fully equipped for every good work, including knowing all necessary to know about the Truth once delivered to the saints (Jude 1:3):

 16 All Scripture is given by inspiration of God, and is profitable for doctrine, for reproof, for correction, for instruction in righteousness,

 17 that the man of God may be complete, thoroughly equipped for every good work.
 (2 Tim.
 3:16-17 NKJ)